This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 Are they adept at showing mastery of content by performing musically or by composing some type of melody or song?

-Musical students have an ear for sound.
+Musical learners have an ear for sound.
 They excel in their ability to use melody, rhythm, sound, and/or songs to express their learning.

 - Singing songs or jingles